 But before you start sawing and drilling away, don’t forget to procure proper PPE equipment.
 Be sure to use eye protection, gloves, aprons, and avoid wearing loose-fitting clothing when building these boxes.

-1. Barn Owl Box Modeled After an Original Design by Steve Simmons
+1. DIY Barn Owl Box Modeled After an Original Design by Steve Simmons

 This first design plan is modeled after the original design of Steve Simmons.
 Steve is an avid bird ecologist out of Merced, California who’s done major work in the preservation of barn owls in California’s central valley.